Rebecca Louise Porter

-- Welfare, and regulation of disabiltiy and disablement
+- Welfare, and regulation of disability and disablement

 - The relationship between disability, inequality, and poverty

-- Disabled people's access to lesuire facilties, and lesuire time
+- Disabled people's access to leisure facilities, and leisure time

 My interest in disability research came from navigating my disabled identity when diagnosed with Dyspraxia/Developmental Coordination Disorder aged 19.
-I was then later diagnosed with a chronic pain condition that causes physical impairment, at the start of university.
-In finding my disabled identity, I discovered disability studies when completing my third year undergraduate dissertation The Undateables?
-Disability Stereotyping in today's media.
-I dropped my plans to pursue a PGCE and looked towards undertaking my MA in disability studies.
+I was then later diagnosed with a chronic pain condition that causes physical impairment, at the start of my undergraduate studies.
+My discovery of Disability Studies was my undergraduate dissertation on Disability stereotyping in the media.
+My MA dissertation looked at disabled people’s access and inclusion in live music event spaces.